 20. Görlitzer Park

-This park is located in the Kreuzberg area, so be sure to pop by here when you’re in the neighbourhood.
+This park is located in the Kreuzberg area, so be sure to pop by here when you’re in the neighborhood.
 It features a huge open and green space where you can just chill after all the hectic activities you no doubt crammed into your itinerary.

 A beautiful park located in Kreuzberg.
 Besides being one of the most usual places for relaxing and having a barbecue, it’s also located in the most elevated part of Berlin so you have a gorgeous view.
 The park also has an artificial waterfall and is bordered by two vineyards.